jackpal/publications/aoc2024/paper.md

 The [Advent of Code Data](https://pypi.org/project/advent-of-code-data/) library was used to manage a local cache of puzzle instructions, input, and answer data.
 This minimized the load on the Advent of Code contest infrastructure.

 Puzzles were executed one at a time.
-For each (model, puzzle) tuple, the puzzle solving process was a loop:
+For each (model, puzzle, language) tuple, the puzzle-solving process was a loop:

 ```python
 if part == 2: